Festival NOS Alive Fan Guide

 Frequently Asked Questions

 What time does Festival NOS Alive typically take the stage?
-Doors for NOS Alive usually open in the late afternoon, around 3 PM or 4 PM.
-The first supporting acts typically kick off shortly after, with sets staggered throughout the evening.
-The main headliner, Festival NOS Alive, is generally expected to take the stage between 9:30 PM and 10:30 PM, with performances concluding around midnight or shortly after.
+Doors for Festival NOS Alive usually open in the late afternoon, often around 4:00 PM or 5:00 PM.
+Opening acts typically begin shortly after, with sets usually lasting between 45 minutes and an hour.
+The main headliner usually takes the stage between 9:30 PM and 10:30 PM, with performances typically concluding around 1:00 AM or 2:00 AM, depending on the schedule.

 Will there be an opening act?
-Yes, NOS Alive almost always features at least one, and often multiple, high-calibre supporting acts.
-These are carefully selected to complement the headliner's style and build the atmosphere for the main event.
-Specifics will be announced closer to the date.
+Yes, it is standard practice for Festival NOS Alive to feature one or more supporting acts.
+These are usually selected to complement the headliner's musical style and build the energy of the night.
+Specific opening acts will be announced closer to the date.

 Top Tips for Festival NOS Alive at Passeio Marítimo de Algés